nivisi/GetNavigatorIssue/README.md

 # Get Navigator Issue

-This is a reproduction of the `GetNavigator` bug.
+This is a reproduction of the `GetNavigator` bug, [the issue is opened here](https://github.com/jonataslaw/getx/issues/1423).

 ## The problem